Pet Insurance for Small Breed Dogs

 What Is Small Dog Breed Insurance?

 Small dog insurance is a pet insurance policy designed for dogs weighing 25 pounds and under, covering veterinary costs for unexpected accidents and illnesses through a reimbursement model after you meet your deductible.
-Coverage varies by policy but typically includes:
+Coverage varies by policy but usually includes:

 • Accidents: Broken bones from falls or jumps, bite wounds, swallowed objects, and emergency treatments from injuries.